chito365/uk/_posts/1/5/2021-04-04-laura-story.md

-Her album Blessings also peaked at #3 on the Billboard Folk Charts.
+Her album Blessings also peaked at number 3 on the Billboard Folk Charts.